Last Updated: September 28th, 2020

 Lighthouse Recovery Institute, INC, and all associates are committed to providing you with quality behavioral healthcare services.
-An important part of that commitment is protecting your health information according to applicable law.
+An essential part of that commitment is protecting your health information according to applicable law.
 This notice (“Notice of Privacy Practices”) describes your rights and our duties under Federal Law.
-Protected health information (“PHI”) is information about you, including demographic information, that may identify you and that relates to your past, present or future physical or mental health or condition; the provision of healthcare services; or the past, present, or future payment for the provision of healthcare services to you.
+Protected health information (“PHI”) is information about you, including demographic information, that may identify you and that relates to your past, present, or future physical or mental health or condition; the provision of healthcare services; or the past, present, or future payment for the provision of healthcare services to you.

 - Upon request;